 Prada Luna Rossa Carbon EDT

-It features top notes of Italian bergamot and pepper; middle notes of lavender, soil tincture, water, metal and coal; and base notes of patchouli and ambroxan.
+Fougere with a modern twist, Prada Luna Rossa Carbon* has been crafted as a fusion of botanicals and synthetics, the natural and industrial.
+It features top notes of Italian bergamot and pepper; middle notes of lavender, soil tincture, water, metal, and coal; and base notes of patchouli and ambroxan.

 Thierry Mugler A*Men Kryptomint EDT